Hervar77/infinity-doc/mkdocs/api/infinity.stream.md

 Parameters:

 - value: `any`
-  >the data to be written
+  >The data to be written.

 Example: